 In-Store Value and Online Convenience: What Retail Designers Can Learn from the Rise of E-Commerce

-Written by Ashley Craig
+Guest blog post by Ashley Craig

 The rise of e-commerce has caused brick-and-mortar stores to sound their alarms in fear of losing relevance.
 It certainly didn't help that veteran retailers like Toys "R" Us, Payless, and Poundworld have all filed for bankruptcy, sending other brands into a premature state of mourning.
 However, look beyond the fear-mongering storylines and you'll see that physical stores aren't actually dying — they're simply evolving.
 It's those who refuse to join the digital renaissance that are being left behind.